Passive House is all about building science and the best path to a comfortable, high performance home.

 Going into a project with a base knowledge is vital to the success of any home project.
 The more educated you are, the better you can make sure the project develops into a successful final product – the way you envisioned it.

-My Passive House Guide provides you with a treasure trove of information and resources for everything related to your home’s enclosure: like roof, walls, floor, windows and doors and all your mechanical systems.
+My Passive House Resource Library provides you with a treasure trove of information and resources for everything related to your home’s enclosure: like roof, walls, floor, windows and doors and all your mechanical systems.

 Check it out and dive deeper into the topic.